-Fresh graduates always want a job / career.
-In today’s world most of the fresh graduates are attending lot of campus drives and come back empty handed and dejected.
-We may attribute many reasons known to us.
-But before coming to any conclusion we should understand what traits they are looking for in their probably employees.
+Fresh graduates always want a job or career.
+In today’s world, most recent graduates attend numerous campus recruitment drives and return empty-handed and dejected.
+There are many known reasons for being attributed.
+But before coming to any conclusion, we should understand what traits they are looking for in their likely employees.

-Operational Jobs – The jobs that are either process driven or very repetitive in nature.
-Operational Jobs are trainable in nature has detailed information on what to do and how to do ?
+Jobs that are process-driven or repetitive in nature are classified as “operational jobs.”
+These jobs are trainable by nature and have detailed information on what to do and how to do it.

-Non Operational Jobs – These jobs typically require the job candidate to think and do many things.
-Companies can give training on the broader aspects but once in the job we may have to use our brain to do the jobs.
+These jobs typically require the job candidate to think and do many things.
+Companies can give training on the broader aspects, but once we are on the job, we may have to use our brains to do the jobs.

 So the traits companies look for during the interview typically change based on the job type.

-For Operational Jobs – As mentioned above these jobs are typically repeatable and trainable.
+Operational Jobs: As mentioned above, these jobs are typically repeatable and trainable.

-1. Good Scores in Education: Companies look at good scores here not that they will use this in their job.
-But indirectly the good scores are indicating the candidate is responsible and he understood during college time he has to study and score marks and he did it.
+But indirectly, the good scores are indicating the candidate is responsible, and he understood that during college time he has to study and score marks, and he did it.

-Good Scores may not be of any use to the companies, but if you do not have good scores, companies may think they are taking a big risk.
-Some people may argue that we are good at coding and companies require coding why cant they take us.
-Yes your argument is correct.
-That means you did only what you felt is good to get a job and not what is required to do in the education.
-Most of the companies want you to do what they want and not what you like.
-So you have shown indirectly to them that I work the way I feel is better for me and not the way it is to be done.
+Good scores may not be of any use to the companies, but if you do not have good scores, they may think they are taking a big risk.
+Some people may argue that if we are good at coding and companies require coding, why can’t they hire us?
+Yes, your argument is correct.
+That means you did only what you felt was necessary to get a job and not what was required in terms of education.
+Most companies want you to do what they want, not what you like.
+So you have shown them indirectly that I work the way I feel is best for me and not the way it is supposed to be done.

-In the college you are supposed to study all the subjects and improve your overall competency in Engineering and not only one subject or few subject you like.
-Because in job you must do thing which are not quite comfortable for you.
+In college, you are supposed to study all the subjects and improve your overall competency in engineering, not just one or a few subjects you like.
+Because your job requires you to do things that are not entirely comfortable for you.

-2. Sincerity and Seriousness: In many of the interviews I have seen fresh graduates walking to the selection process casually as if they are going to meet their best friend in a coffee shop.
-Since the company HR teams and others who came for the selection process may not officially mention about these things to the candidate but they can in most probably reject after talking to them for the sake of talking.
-They understand you are a person who do not understand the difference between home and office.
-In office everything is bound by legal documents, hence companies expect their employees to be very serious.
+In many of the interviews, I have seen fresh graduates walk to the selection process casually, as if they were going to meet their best friend in a coffee shop.
+Since the company’s HR teams and others who came for the selection process may not officially mention these things to the candidate, they can most likely reject them after talking to them for the sake of talking.
+They understand you as a person who does not understand the difference between home and office.
+In the office, everything is bound by legal documents; hence, companies expect their employees to be very serious.

-If your attitude to the selection process was like this before even hiring, they can easily judge how it will be once you get the job.
+If your attitude towards the selection process was like this before even being hired, they could easily judge how it would be once you got the job.

-The common norm is you can be extremely casual in your dressing but impeccably serious about your work.
+The common norm is that you can be extremely casual in your dress but impeccably serious about your work.
 But this is possible only after you work and not before working.

-The other key element companies look for is ability to get trained or learn.
-A candidate needs to have listening capacity to get trained or learn in the technologies or areas the company wants him/her to work.
+The other key element that companies look for is the ability to get trained or learn.
+A candidate needs to have a listening capacity to get trained or learn in the technologies or areas the company wants him or her to work in.

-An assessment of the candidate ability to get trained is the key criteria for Operational Jobs.
+An assessment of the candidate’s ability to get trained is the key criterion for operational jobs.